- Colour Dark red-brown

 - Notes Earwigs often climb as high as possible before taking flight, typically preferring to run from one place to another.

-Remove any decaying vegetation around, Clear leaf piles, grass clippings, and compost, Fix leaky downspouts and reroute drains, Repair broken irrigation systems, Seal cracks and crevices in foundations, walls and around doors and windows
+Remove any decaying vegetation around, Clear leaf piles, grass clippings, and compost, Fix leaky downspouts and reroute drains, Repair broken irrigation systems, Seal cracks and crevices in foundations, walls and around doors and windows.
+You can find more information on earwigs in our blog post about How to Get Rid of Earwigs.

 Other pests related to Earwigs